New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Conjecture about the size of the Saito-Kurokawa lifts

 for all $p$ large enough, and the implied constant being absolute.

-\begin{rmk} \eqref{avg-Lvalues} should also hold for all square-free levels.
-We however don't know of a quotable reference.
-The method in \cite{PASD} can be generalised along the same lines to obtain it.
+\begin{rmk} The lower bound in \eqref{avg-Lvalues} should also hold for all square-free levels.
+We, however, are not aware of a quotable reference.
+The method in \cite{PASD} can be generalized along the same lines to obtain it.
 This would then immediately give the lower bound $N^{-2}$ for $\sup(\skkn)$. \end{rmk}

 We can then use the expression for $\lan F, F \ran $ from \eqref{petreln} in \eqref{sklbd-new}, along with \eqref{wald} and \eqref{avg-Lvalues}.
 Hence:

 and then choosing $Y_0= k 1_2 \cdot i/4 \pi$ gives us